Keto German Chocolate Cookies

 This post may contain affiliate links.
 See my disclosure policy.

-Ultra soft and cake-like, these gooey keto German chocolate cookies are filled with components of a favorite cake - chocolate, pecans and coconut!
+Ultra soft and cake-like, these gooey keto German chocolate cookies have everything I love about the classic cake (chocolate, pecans and coconut) baked into one thick, fudgy cookie.

 How to make Keto German Chocolate Cookies

-1. Combine the dry ingredients – almond flour, oat fiber, cocoa powder, baking soda and salt.
+1. Combine the dry ingredients (almond flour, oat fiber, cocoa powder, baking soda and salt) in a medium bowl.

 Baked chocolate cookies on a sheet of parchment paper on a baking tray.